lupyuen/lupyuen.github.io/src/rust6.md

 TODO: Pic of QEMU

-# Test on QEMU RISC-V
+# Test on QEMU Emulator

 To test Rust Blinky on __QEMU RISC-V Emulator__, follow these steps...